Olive Oil from ImmoglieInformation & Updates On Our Olive Oil Production

 Here at Haworth’s we produce our own outstanding oil mainly from the Leccino olives grown by us and also locally grown around the hamlet of Immoglie, by individual owners with small groves so that our supplies of fresh harvest, Extra Virgin Olive Oil are also very limited and usually sell out within a few months after the harvest.

 Samples of our local oil are firstly sent to an eminent laboratory in the UK for tests to ascertain the level of FFA (Free Fatty Acid) and also to undergo a full chemical analysis of the oil sample.
-Analysis (Feb 2014) of last year’s production of just a few hundred 500ml bottles, confirms a very low FFA of just 0.22%.
-The maximum level set by the IOC (International Olive Council) is 0.8% – so that the level of FFA in our latest 2014 olive oil is down to almost a ¼ of the maximum level allowed for an oil to be called ‘Extra Virgin Olive Oil’ (EVOO).
-So, our oil is well under the IOC standard limit.
+Analysis of last year’s production of just a few hundred 500ml bottles, confirms a low FFA.
+The maximum level set by the IOC (International Olive Council) is 0.8% – so that the level of FFA in our latest olive oil is down to under the maximum level allowed for an oil to be called ‘Extra Virgin Olive Oil’ (EVOO).
+So, our oil is under the IOC standard limit.

 When olive oil oxidises (in natural sunlight or artificial lights or by being open to the air) some of the fatty acid molecules (usually found together in batches of 3) break away forming FFA – free fatty acids which are expressed as a percentage of oleic acid.
 This is the main criterion level for FFA set at 0.8% maximum – ie under 1% – by the IOC for its top oil designation of ‘Extra Virgin Olive Oil’.